Plug-and-Play Benchmarking of Reinforcement Learning Algorithms for Large-Scale Flow Control: Environments

 \paragraph{Reward Function} The objective is to reduce convective heat transfer.
 We use the instantaneous dimensionless Nusselt number $\nusselt_\mathrm{instant} = \sqrt{\mathrm{Ra}\mathrm{Pr}} \langle u_y T \rangle_V$~\cite{pandey-nature18} as performance measure, where $\langle \cdot \rangle_V$ denotes spatial averaging over the domain.
 The reward is defined as $r_t = \nusselt_{\mathrm{ref}} - \nusselt_\mathrm{instant}$, where the reference Nusselt number corresponds to the uncontrolled case.

 \paragraph{Actuation} The control is implemented via localized heaters at the bottom boundary.
-Before being applied to the domain, the heater temperatures are normalized and clipped to ensure a mean of the default bottom temperature and a maximum heater limit.
-Additionally, spatial smoothing is applied to avoid hard transitions in temperature between neighboring heaters.
+Before being applied to the domain, the heater temperatures are normalized and clipped to ensure a mean of the default bottom temperature and a maximum heater temperature of $1.75$.
+Additionally, spatial smoothing is applied to avoid hard transitions in temperature between neighboring heaters, following \citet{vignon-pof23a} for 2D and \citet{vasanth-ftc24} for 3D.

 \paragraph{Observations} Observations include all velocity components and the temperature at the sensor locations shown in Figure~\ref{fig:app:envs:rbc}.
+For 2D, the default window size contains sensors above a total of 11 heaters, centered around the current actuated heater.
+For 3D, a window of $3\times3$ heaters and their associated sensors is included in the observations.

 \paragraph{Difficulty Levels} We vary the Rayleigh number ($\rayleigh$) to adjust the turbulence intensity.
 In 2D: $\texttt{easy}$ at $\rayleigh = 8 \cdot 10^4$~\cite{vignon-pof23a}, $\texttt{medium}$ at $\rayleigh = 4 \cdot 10^5$, and $\texttt{hard}$ at $\rayleigh = 8 \cdot 10^5$.
 In 3D: $\texttt{easy}$ at $\rayleigh = 6 \cdot 10^3$~\cite{vasanth-ftc24}, $\texttt{medium}$ at $\rayleigh = 8 \cdot 10^3$, and $\texttt{hard}$ at $\rayleigh = 10^4$.
 Higher Rayleigh numbers lead to stronger plume interactions and increasingly chaotic convection patterns.